Shivam9648/Kubernetes-Email-Storage-with-MongoDB-Node.js-Web-UI/README.md

 * Node.js Service: This service exposes the Node.js Web UI container.
 It is defined with the LoadBalancer type, which allows the service to be accessed externally.
 The Node.js Web UI interacts with MongoDB through the ClusterIP service defined earlier.

-# How to Run Locally:
+# 🛠️How to Run Locally:

 1. Clone this repository: